 Tulips originated in the Central Asia and were cultivated by the Turks who exported them to the Dutch around the 16th century.
 It’s believed that the first tulips in New York City date back to the 1600’s when they were brought over by Dutch explorers (did you know NYC was originally called New Amsterdam?) under the leadership of Henry Hudson.
 Honestly, we can’t thank the guy enough.

-Related Reading: 10 Breathtaking Spots for Cherry Blossoms in New York City
+You may enjoy reading: 10 Breathtaking Spots for Cherry Blossoms in New York City

 Where to Find Tulips in New York City